 As stated above, we are two Belgians.

-Some 35 years ago our interest in the subject became a real leisure time occupation.
-We are no professionals, no history scholars, just enthusiast amateurs.
+Around 1975 our interest in the subject evolved into a real leisure time occupation.
+We are no professionals, no history scholars, just enthusiastic amateurs.

 Frans Beckers was a (strict but just) police-commissioner in a big city and